The Corporate Governance Review: Netherlands

 46 This statement was updated in June 2014.

-47 To put things into perspective: Eumedion estimates that in the Netherlands between 2005 and 2011 in total 40 shareholder proposals (not just hedge funds) were submitted, against around 7,500 management proposals.
+47 To put things into perspective, Eumedion estimates that between 2005 and 2011 a total of 40 shareholder proposals (not just hedge funds) were submitted in the Netherlands, against around 7,500 management proposals.

 48 See Section III.

 49 Corporate Governance Code 2016, Best Practices 4.1.5 and 4.1.6.